SamBailey6194/photo-guides/README.md

     - The information provided are short paragraphs detailing what the aspect of the lens actually means, providing use cases for each lens aspect.
     - There is also a price point table for each lens aspect with recommended equipment at each price point, while also linking the user to MPB a very reputable second hand camera equipment site.
 This gives the user an understanding of which camera lens they should go for with their level and their current finances.
-    - The table is a limited resource due to the vast catalogue of lenses out there
+    - The table is a limited resource due to the vast catalogue of lenses out there At the bottom of the section is a button that leads you to the contact form enabling the user a quick and easy navigation to the contact form

     ![Equipment Advice Camera Lenses pt.1](assets/readmeimgs/Equipment%20Advice/Equipment_Advice_Camera_Lenses_1.PNG)